simeon4110/microreddit/README.md

 # Help Wanted
 We need java devs of all skill levels (from undergrad to retired engineer) to join the project.
 Spring Boot, REST, thymeleaf, Python (for connectors,) cassandra, redis, UX, UI, security, etc., are all skills we can use.
-If you're looking for somewhere to take a crack at working on a big project, this is you're chance.
+If you're looking for somewhere to take a crack at working on a big project, this is your chance.

 Only collaborators (eh, comrades?) can contribute, but anyone who asks will be added.
-No proof of experience needed, and no shame in screwing something up.
+No proof of experience needed, and no shame in screwing something up--we all had to learn somewhere and a repo can always be rolled back.

-email: jharkema@protonmail.com and introduce yourself.
+email: [jharkema@protonmail.com](mailto:jharkema@protonmail.com) and introduce yourself.
 Look under "Issues" in the menu to see what's being worked on right now to see if our current tasks are something you're interested in.
 Feel free to make feature suggestions, but be prepared to implement them yourself.

-### Fundamental Principles
+### Fundamental Principles:
 1) Privacy first.
 Built in comment / post / account purge with auto-scheduler features.
+Once it's gone, it's gone for good.
 2) API first.
 The front-end website is ancillary to the REST controller.
 RESTful everything.
 3) Anonymity guaranteed.
 No tracking allowed; the only exception to this is session tracking for user authentication on the OAuth REST server and HTTP front end.